 We all know the main reason most people love a road trip, flexibility and being in control of the journey.
-But, the next biggest reason is people want to pack whatever and however much they want.
+But, the next biggest reason is getting to pack whatever and however much we want.

 Vacation without bag fees or having to throw away oversized toiletries.
 Amen to that!

 The good news is I’ve driven across the country multiple times, to all 48 continental states, and across Canada.
 (This doesn’t include road tripping internationally, either.)

 And, along the way, I’ve made more road trip mistakes than I can count.
 But, I’ve also learned A LOT, too, and I’ve put it all together in this mega guide about what to pack for a road trip.

 You can fill your car with whatever and however much you want, but if don’t have the road trip supplies you need for a successful trip, things can go south quickly.

 Plan to Rent a Car for Your Road Trip?

 I always search rental car costs on a site like Kayak because it compares prices from multiple sites all at once.
 It’s quick and I can easily see the best deals for my dates and pick-up location.